Skip to navigation

 reduce the fear and anxiety associated with hospitals

-health interventions for Aboriginal people, as well as
+encourage earlier health interventions for Aboriginal people, as well as

 being a culturally appropriate and creative way to acknowledge the region’s traditional owners.